TimITSolutions/federation_environment_getting_started/README.md

 What can you find in this repository <br/>
 :star: Instructions to write your code, upload it to the platform and view the results. <br/>
-:star: Sample code on toy dataset (iris). <br/>
+:star: Sample code on toy dataset (iris) to quickly test the upload pipeline. <br/>
-:star: Sample code for breast cancer prediction on CLaM dataset. <br/>
+:star: Sample code for breast cancer prediction on CLaM dataset to kickstart your breast cancer code development. <br/>
-:star: Subset of the CLaM dataset. <br/>
+:star: Subset of the CLaM dataset to give you an idea about CLaM. <br/>
 :star: Local docker environment similar to our platform to locally debug your code before submitting. <br/>

 # Getting started